 Brian Mathews is the owner/qualifying manager of LA Intelligence, California Lic. #27187 and was first licensed by the state of Florida in 1990.
 Over the years, he has prided himself in providing world-class investigative services to law firms, insurance carriers, corporations, small businesses, and the general public.

-We come from all walks of life.
-If you can pass the 250-question grueling exam, pass a rigorous background investigation, and possess 6,000+ hours of actual investigative experience, then perhaps you, too, can become a P.I.!
+Private investigators come from all walks of life.
+If you can pass the 250-question grueling exam, pass a rigorous background investigation, and possess 6,000+ hours of actual investigative experience, then perhaps you too can become a P.I.
 Well, not exactly, but you’d be halfway there.

-Many of us are formal law enforcement officers, government agents, or ex-military.
+Many private investigators are former law enforcement officers, government agents, or ex-military.
 Some of our private detectives have backgrounds in journalism, criminal justice, or a degree in a related field.

 Brian served in the U.S. Navy as a Shore Patrolman (MP) and was issued a top-secret security clearance.
 He interned under James Danforth, a former Marine Captain and an operative for the CIA.
-He flew planes for the DEA in a narcotics operation undercover.
+He flew planes for the DEA in an undercover narcotics operation.

 Before becoming a P.I. at age 32, he owned and operated a multimillion-dollar corporation which employed more than 100 people.
-His wide range of experiences coupled with the innate desire to find the truth, Brian is relentless in his pursuit of results when charged with an assignment.
+With his wide range of experiences coupled with the innate desire to find the truth, Brian is relentless in his pursuit of results when charged with an assignment.